-The Authority has begun a major rehabilitation effort on the primary runway, which is expected to last for several years and total approximately \$90 million.
-The funding for this project is expected to come from various sources, including federal grants, state grants, PFCs and approximately \$3 million in Authority funding.
-Additionally, during fiscal year 2019, approximately \$11 million in various other projects are planned, which will be funded by similar sources.
+The Authority is continuing its major rehabilitation effort on the primary runway, which is expected to last for several years and total approximately \$90 million.
+The funding for this project is expected to come from various sources, including federal grants, state grants, PFCs, and approximately \$3 million in Authority funding.
+The new parking Garage D is currently under construction, and will be funded via the proceeds of the previously issued Series 2019 debt along with approximately \$11 million in Authority funds set aside for construction.
+Additionally, during fiscal year 2020, approximately \$12 million in various other projects are planned, which will be funded by a mix of federal grants, state grants, and approximately \$3 million in Authority funding.